Common Questions About Water

 Yes, consuming too much water in a short period of time can lead to a condition called water intoxication, which can cause an imbalance of electrolytes in the body and lead to symptoms such as headache, nausea, vomiting, and in severe cases, even seizures and coma.
 It's important to maintain a healthy balance and not excessively overhydrate.

-What if your Water is low?
+What if your water consumption is low?

 Low water intake can lead to dehydration, which can cause symptoms such as dry mouth, fatigue, headache, and dizziness.
 It's important to stay hydrated by drinking water throughout the day and consuming water-rich foods such as fruits and vegetables.